-Mexico (Association country)
+Mexico (Accession country)

 Mexico is a member of the OECD and began its accession process to the IEA in November 2015.